Winix 5300-2 Review: The Best Air Purifier under 130?

-Visually improved at every aspect, Winix 5300-2 air purifier exterior is a big leap from its previous predecessor with updated vertical strips elements, clean controls, and black housing.
-Retaining similar size and weight as the previous Winix 5300 at 15 x 23.6 x 8.2 in/ 15.4 lb, build quality is again sturdy with no loosed parts.
-While there are no premium materials used in this air purifier, everything you see or touch is plasticky as expected from the price point.
-No surprise on the air ventilation location, you have the air inlet tucked behind the front cover and air outlet is push at the top, right behind the control panel.
-Like every other Winix air purifiers, there is standard handle slot to grip on when carrying the air cleaner.
+Visually improved at every aspect, Winix 5300-2 exterior is a big leap from its previous model.
+There is updated vertical strips elements, controls, and black housing.
+Retaining similar size and weight as 5300 (15 x 23.6 x 8.2 in/ 15.4 lb), build quality is again sturdy with no loosed parts.
+There are no premium materials used in this air purifier.
+Everything you see and touch is plasticky as expected from the price point.
+No surprise on the air ventilation location.
+You have the air inlet tucked behind the front cover and air outlet is push to the top.
+Like every other Winix air purifiers, there is standard handle slot to grip on.

-What’s in the control panel space is five round operational buttons (On/ Off, Mode, PlasmaWave, Fan Speed and Timer), center air quality indicator bar, eleven tiny LED indicator lights, light sensor, odor sensor, and a small filter reset button.
+What’s in the control panel space is five round buttons (On/ Off, Mode, PlasmaWave, Fan Speed and Timer).
+Right at the center, there is an air quality indicator bar, light/ odor sensor, and a small filter reset button.
 Operating Winix 5300-2 air purifier could not be any easier, so let’s cover the main function first.
 On/ Off button is what it is, Mode button will switch between Auto mode and Sleep mode.
 The dedicated PlasmaWave button activates/ deactivates the Hydroxyls purifying function.
-Fan speed button cycle between the four speeds; timer button will cycle between 1, 4, 8 hours and off setting.
-There is also a small reset button that you will only use it on a yearly basis to reset the filter lifespan countdown and switch off the change filter indicator light.
-Smack right at the center is an air quality indicator light that will change between blue color when the surrounding air quality is good, yellow when air quality is fair, and red when air quality is poor.
-Finally, both light sensor and odor sensor is placed on the right side.
-Light sensor autonomously adjusts the LED indicator light brightness based on the surrounding ambient light while odor sensor adjusts Auto mode setting according to the level of airborne particles in a room.
-Like Winix 5500-2, the controls are nicely labeled and angled for better standpoint visibility.
+Fan speed button cycle between the four speeds; timer button will cycle between 1, 4, 8 hours, and off setting.
+There is also a small reset button that you would only use it on a yearly basis.
+Air quality indicator light that will be in blue color when the surrounding air quality is good.
+When air quality is fair, the bar will change to yellow and dropping to red when air quality is poor.
+Light sensor adjusts the LED indicator light brightness based on the ambient light.
+Odor sensor enables Auto mode according to the level of airborne particles in a room.
+Like 5500-2, the controls are nicely labeled and angled for better standpoint visibility.
 We do miss the classic clicky button type more than touch button here.

-To recap what’s in the box, Winix 5300-2 air purifier is powered by the familiar 4-stage filtration with PlasmaWave Technology, 4 fan speeds with auto/ sleep mode, odor sensor, light sensor, the greatly miss timer (1, 4, 8 hours), air quality indicator, replacement filter indicator, AHAM certified, CARB ozone-free certified, ENERGY STAR rated and improved 2 years warranty.
+To recap what’s in the box, 5300-2 is powered by the familiar 4-stage filtration with PlasmaWave.
+There is also 4 fan speeds with auto/ sleep mode, odor sensor, and light sensor.
+The greatly miss timer (1, 4, 8 hours), AQ indicator, replacement filter indicator.
+Finally, AHAM, CARB ozone-free certified, ENERGY STAR rated, and improved 2 years warranty.
 Remote control is sadly not included.